inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 ## Intro/Current API

-The current Inexor/Sauer API uses specially crafted network messages; e.g. a player chaning thier position has a special packet which contains three corordinates representing the new position.
+The current Inexor/Sauer API uses specially crafted network messages; e.g. a player changing their position has a special packet which contains three coordinates representing the new position.
 This can be though of as a procedural approach since in essence each message represents a call to a procedure modifying the state of the game.

 On a more abstract level, the entire construct serves the purpose of synchronizing the state between clients and server.

 Unfortunately, this approach is rather cumbersome since it requires the developers to add packages for every possible state change; e.g. name change needs it's own specially implemented procedure, weapon change, ...
-For Inexor, this approach definitely won't cut it: one of the goals is to make it possible to write plugins that define the bahaviour of Inexor on a very deep level.
+For Inexor, this approach definitely won't cut it: one of the goals is to make it possible to write plugins that define the behaviour of Inexor on a very deep level.
 Specifically it should be possible to implement all the game modes in Node/the Inexor graphical scripting language.

 As a very simple example, take for instance the addition of a handicap: The better a player is the larger their body becomes.
 This would require the addition of a size change message.
 Rather than implementing such our message, we should have a framework in place that can automatically process the local state change and automatically generate an appropriate update message.

 Essentially: I am talking about a state synchronization framework.
 We can use the following abstract strategy to build such framework:
 * Declare our data and **the way the data is organized** in a machine readable format
-* Create a generic rule to create differentials over the machiene-readable data
+* Create a generic rule to create differentials over the machine-readable data

 The rest of this document is going to outline my a way to organize the data in Inexor and how to send the differentials using Inexor directly and using Node.js.